smbutterfield/ibmt17-18/_18-chromatic-chords/a1-ex-neapolitan.md

 V:2 clef=bass
 (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 C,/2z/2 [B,DF]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 C,/2z/2 [_A,_D]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 C,/2z/2 [_A,F,]|
 (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 C,/2z/2 [B,,D,F,]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 [C,2E,G,]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 [C,2E,G,]| [C,,4C,]|]{% endcapture %}
-{% include abc-example.html number="3" abc=ex3 %}
+{% include abc-example.html number="4" abc=ex4 %}

 As we discussed in 17b, in this case, the bII is acting as a functional substitution for a dominant function (or possibly a plagal cadential function).
-The Neapolitan is a commonly used chord, but its most common usage is not as a dominant function.
 It shares many common tones with a vii<sup>o7</sup> chord, and these tendency tones follow the voice-leading resolutions that you would expect of a vii<sup>o7</sup>.

+Please note: While the Neapolitan is a commonly used chord, it is far more common to use it as a predominant function rather than as a functional substitution for dominant.

 As always, if you study a chord's voice-leading, you can use this to deduce its function.